Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Energy and Penetration

-Although the .45 ACP produces slower velocities than the 9mm Luger, its heavier projectiles deliver more on-target energy.
+Although the .45 ACP produces lower velocities than the 9mm Luger, its heavier projectiles deliver more on-target energy.

 Another big advantage the .45 ACP has over the other cartridges on this list is expansion.

-Right out of the muzzle, the .45-caliber bullets are pretty large, almost a tenth of an inch larger than 9mm projectiles.
-Quality defensive loads can expand up to twice their original diameter in soft tissue.
-The result is massive wounds, more blood loss, and more pain, all of which are critical elements in neutralizing a dangerous threat.
+The .45 Auto's .45 caliber bullets are pretty large – almost one-tenth of an inch wider than 9mm projectiles.
+Quality defensive bullets can expand up to twice their original diameter whilst penetrating soft tissue.
+The result is massive wounds, more blood loss, and more pain, all of which are critical elements in neutralizing a determined threat.

 Recoil

-Although the .45 ACP features big, beefy bullets, it isn’t all that hard to shoot.
+Although the .45 ACP features big, beefy bullets, it isn’t all that hard to fire.
 However, this isn’t the cartridge for recoil-sensitive shooters.
-Expect significantly more recoil energy from the .45 ACP than from smaller calibers.
+Expect significantly more recoil energy from the .45 ACP than from smaller rounds.

 Concealment